Kelvin0v0/CS3343/README.md

 - gradle 4.10 ( if dont have, please download it )
 - Junit5

 # For your java file:
+## Please git pull once before you start!!
 1. ### Please use three function in interface Game.java
    -    intro() : display table or game description
    -    gamePlay() : your game function